To better the health and vibrancy of our community

-Started in 1992 with three vendors in a parking lot, we are now a year-round market on Saturdays with over 65 farmers, chefs and artisan vendors and on Wednesdays with a Market Supper, community themes and live music.
+Started in 1992 with three vendors in a parking lot, we are now a year-round market on Saturdays with over 65 farmers, chefs and artisan vendors.
 We transformed a turn of the century apple warehouse into our 9000 square foot Market home in 2010.
 Now our Market experiences bring over a thousand people together every week for nourishment, live music, and a sense of community.

 1992 The Wolfville Farmers' Market began in the summer when 3 vendors sold produce, plants, and prepared food in the parking lot beside the Robie Tufts Park.

 1994 The Market moved into the Robie Tufts Park, with vendors arranged under the Chimney Swifts Pavilion between Victoria Day and Thanksgiving.

 1999 Functioning as a Not-for-Profit Organization, the Market hired a summer student from Acadia to coordinate Saturday mornings, collect fees from a dozen regular vendors, and attract buskers to offer entertainment.

 2000 The number of Vendors increased and ventured out from the shelter of the Robie Tufts Pavilion and set up canopies on the lawn.
 The Market Board was formed, a coordinator hired and musicians booked weekly

 2004 The Market underwent its first Strategic Planning experience and articulated its Vision, Goals, and Core Values.
 One of these goals was the development of a permanent, year- round space.